 MU10/1 was inactive in 2012, but this was revised to Locally Active following the December 2013 storm surge that caused toe erosion.
-This erosion has stopped and the classification is returned to inactive in 2016.
+This erosion has stopped, and the classification returned to inactive in 2016 and has remain as such ever since.

 MU10/2 comprises the till cliffs behind Upgang Beach that are prone to episodic mudslides and block failures.
-Vegetation cover is limited along the cliff face and the unit is classified as Partly Active in 2016, unchanged since the 2005 survey.
+Vegetation cover is limited along the cliff face and the unit is classified as Partly Active in 2020, unchanged since the 2005 survey.

-MU9/4 Infilling of Raithwaite Gill at the eastern end of the coastal slopes (Inactive) in 2016
+MU9/4 Infilling of Raithwaite Gill at the eastern end of the coastal slopes (Inactive)

-MU10/2 Slumping cliffs along Upgang beach (Partly Active) in 2016
+MU10/2 Slumping cliffs along Upgang beach (Partly Active) i